LPhD/Jess/docs/source/transplant.rst

 -------------------------------------

 The last step of Jess' workflow is the automated migration of the identified Semantic Unit to a target software (called Target).
-This process is also known as software transplantation (see http://crest.cs.ucl.ac.uk/autotransplantation/downloads/autotransplantation.pdf), where code is extracted and transplanted the Donor to a new target, where Target should recieve additional functionality from Donor.
+This process is also known as software transplantation (`see this paper <http://crest.cs.ucl.ac.uk/autotransplantation/downloads/autotransplantation.pdf>`_), where code is extracted and transplanted the Donor to a new target, where Target should recieve additional functionality from Donor.

 The workflow.py script realizes an interactive workflow for this scenario.